 * Check into local nonprofits to see if they could use your expertise

 Do any of these resonate?
 If so, list the ones you like in the space provided.
 If not, think about what you could do that would genuinely excite you.

 Did you participate today in an activity that inspired you?
 If so, describe it.

-Now, will you call or visit a friend and ask your buddy to hold you accountable for the changes in diet, exercise and activity that you decided upon?
+Now will you call or visit a friend and you may ask your spouse, partner or a buddy to hold you accountable for the changes in diet, exercise and activity that you decided upon?